Let Go: The Wisdom of the Two Monks and the River

 In the hustle of modern life, it’s easy to get caught up in past events, replaying conversations, and holding onto frustrations that no longer serve us.
 Yet, there’s a simple, timeless Zen story that offers a powerful lesson in letting go: the story of the two monks and the river.

-Two monks were traveling together—a wise, older monk and a younger, less experienced one.
+Two monks were traveling together.
+A wise, older monk and a younger, less experienced one.
 As they journeyed, they came across a river where a finely dressed woman stood, clearly distressed about crossing.

 Without hesitation, the older monk approached her, picked her up, and carried her across the river.
 He set her down gently on the other side, and the monks continued their journey.

-Hours passed in silence until the younger monk, visibly upset, finally spoke up:
+Hours passed in silence until the younger monk, visibly upset, finally spoke up.

 The older monk smiled gently and replied, "I set her down hours ago.
 Why are you still carrying her?"